Penetra/priberam-search/README.md

-# Urban Dictionary Search
+# Priberam Dictionary Search

-Simple Google Chrome extension that grabs definitions from [Urban Dictionary](http://www.urbandictionary.com/).
-It is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/gfjijibnpohkjdmbahejpeoilmgjahei).
+Simple Google Chrome extension that grabs definitions from [Priberam](http://http://priberam.pt/dlpo/).

-Since Urban Dictionary (currently) doesn't have an official API, the definitions are web scraped.
-For that reason the extension might break at any time (I doubt it will be anytime soon, though, since UD seems to be rarely updated).
-I probably won't update this extension anymore so if it breaks feel free to fork away and fix it.
+Priberam does not provided any API so anything can break from time to time.

+This extension was entirely based on https://github.com/tiagomnh/urbandictionary-search

 # License